TheJumpCloud/support/api-utils/JumpCloud_API_Go_Examples/PasswordExpiryWatcher/README.md

 This tool allows you as a system administrator to download a CSV of all of your users with each user's password expiration date.
 This allows monitoring of users with upcoming password expirations and for you the administrator to prevent these users from abruptly being cut out of their mission critical systems.

-Multi-tenant administrators (administrators associated to more than one organization) cannot use this tool because it does not support the `x-org-id` HTTP header, which is required to specify which organization users should be released from.

-Not able to use jcapi-go API as the PasswordExpirationDate is not exposed in the SystemusersApi.

 ### To Install

 ##### I do not have the Go toolchain installed